 The 1877 statement of faith

 From 1873 through to 1877, the Christadelphian movement was subject to ongoing debate principally between Robert Roberts and Andrew Turney about the nature of Jesus.
 While Turney is sometimes misrepresented as saying Jesus didn’t come in the flesh, his position altered the nearness of Jesus to us (for information including quotes from Turney see “The Edward Turney and Robert Roberts Dispute, Reviewed with Historical Perspective”. by John Cox).
 The Renunciation issue (as it was referred to) revolved around a false separation of Christ from our nature and suggested Christ had a “free life” and he offered himself as a substitution and did not benefit from his sacrifice.

 This led to “clarifications” in the position held by Roberts which were reflected in the statement of faith at the Birmingham meeting.
 This statement made clear changes to the 1871 version.
 The precise date of the revised version is hard to pin down.
-We have a document dated 1877 and The Christadelphian Magazine makes mention of copies be available to others in the same year.
+We have a document dated 1877 and The Christadelphian Magazine makes mention of copies being available to others in the same year.
 However an unamended Christadelphian site claims this was adopted in 1873 and printed for distribution to others in 1877 – this is hard to subsequently verify.

 For the full document see here – 1877 Birmingham Statement of Faith